OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 ### Runbooks

 Financial institutions need good plans for both daily operations and emergencies.
 Octopus Runbooks help with this.
-You can turn routine and emergency operations tasks into reusable automations, whether for database maintenance, restarting systems, applying urgent fixes, or recovering backed-up data.
+You can turn routine and emergency operations tasks into reusable automations for things like:

+- Database maintenance
+- Restarting systems
+- Applying urgent fixes
+- Recovering backed-up data

 Automated runbooks are safer and more reliable, reducing the need for broad distribution of elevated access.
 Runbooks in Octopus also log changes and runs to the standard Octopus audit trail.
 You may even find opportunities to use runbooks to automate compliance tasks.